awsdocs/amazon-connect-admin-guide/doc_source/login-logout-reports.md

 + If you try to generate a Login/Logout report that has more than 10,000 rows, it won't complete\.
 + The Login/Logout report page displays only 10,000\.
 + If you schedule a Login/Logout report that contains more than 10,000 rows, the report will fail\.
 In addition, no report output will be saved to your S3 bucket, and you cannot view the report\.
-+ If you have a contact center with a lot of agents, and your reports fail to complete, you can specify a shorter time range to reduce the size of the report generated, or apply filters to the report, such as routing profile and agent hierarchy\.
++ If you have a contact center with a lot of users, and your reports fail to complete, you can specify a shorter time range to reduce the size of the report generated, or apply filters to the report, such as routing profile and agent hierarchy\.
 You can then use other filters to capture all of the login/logout data for your instance\.

 ## Required permissions to access the Login/Logout report<a name="loginlogout-report-permissions"></a>